unicode-org/icu4x/utils/zerovec/README.md

 Zero-copy vector abstractions for arbitrary types.

-`zerovec` enables a far wider range of types — beyond just `&[u8]` and `&str` — to participate in efficient strategies like zero-copy deserialization.
-It is `serde` compatible and comes equipped with proc macros
+`zerovec` enables a far wider range of types — beyond just `&[u8]` and `&str` — to participate in zero-copy deserialization from byte arrays.
+It is `serde` compatible and comes equipped with proc macros.

 Clients upgrading to `zerovec` benefit from zero heap allocations when deserializing read-only data.